freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 - Four rails provide floor and left/right walls while keeping the top open.
 - Five or more rails add upper support and close the cross-section around the ball.

-The collider is registered with VPE's pinball physics engine rather than Unity's built-in physics.
-Configure **Ball Diameter**, collider sampling, physics material, elasticity, friction, and scatter in the Wire Rail inspector.
+The collider is registered with VPE's pinball physics engine rather than Unity's built-in physics. **Ball Diameter** is the diameter of the reference ball used to calculate the rail contact points and fit the channel around them.
+It changes only this generated collision channel; it does not resize the visible wires or any ball in the game. **Curvature Detail** controls adaptive tessellation: curved or changing channel spans receive more rows, while straight spans remain sparse even when the spline contains extra collinear knots.
+Physics material, elasticity, friction, and scatter are configured in the same collapsible **Ball Channel Collider** section.

 > [!note]
 > The collider facets model the continuous channel that constrains the ball, not the exact round surface of each wire.
 This keeps the collision topology small and prevents seams between several independent wire colliders.